ARM-software/bsa-acs/README.md

 shell> ./bsa
 ```
   - For information on the BSA Linux application parameters, see the [User Guide](docs/Arm_Base_System_Architecture_Compliance_User_Guide.pdf).

+## ACS build steps - Bare-metal abstraction

+The Bare-metal build environment is platform specific.

+To provide a baseline, the build steps to integrate and run the Bare-metal tests from UEFI shell are provided in [README.md](platform/pal_baremetal/FVP/README.md).

+For details on generating the binaries to run on Bare-metal environment, refer [README.md](platform/pal_baremetal/README.md)

 ## Security implication
 The Arm SystemReady ACS test suite may run at a higher privilege level.
 An attacker may utilize these tests to elevate the privilege which can potentially reveal the platform security assets.
 To prevent the leakage of Secure information, Arm strongly recommends that you run the ACS test suite only on development platforms.
 If it is run on production systems, the system should be scrubbed after running the test suite.